Why Thomas Massie's Ex-Girlfriend Came Forward With This Hush Money Story

 "After this conflict is concluded, we are going to have to reexamine that relationship," Rubio said.
 "We're going to have to reexamine the value of NATO in that alliance for our country."

-President Trump has also voiced his displeasure with supposed NATO allies.
+President Trump has also expressed his displeasure with what he sees as NATO allies.

 "All of those countries that can’t get jet fuel because of the Strait of Hormuz, like the United Kingdom, which refused to get involved in the decapitation of Iran, I have a suggestion for you: Number 1, buy from the U.S., we have plenty, and Number 2, build up some delayed courage, go to the Strait, and just TAKE IT," President Trump wrote on Truth Social in March.
 "You’ll have to start learning how to fight for yourself, the U.S.A. won’t be there to help you anymore, just like you weren’t there for us.
 Iran has been, essentially, decimated.
 The hard part is done.
 Go get your own oil!
 President DJT."